simsam8/inf265_project3/report.md

 | 0.01 |
 | 0.0005 |

-The model with the highest accuracy is chosen.

-## Results
+## Model selection

-These were the chosen parameters and architecture --INSERT--

--- TODO --
-Report on performance
+--TODO--
+The grid search gave the following results:

+--INSERT TABLE HERE --

+<model_name> with <hyperparameters> achieved the highest accuracy.
+When looking at the training and validation loss, we see that the model ...
 ![Training and validation loss of selected text generation model](images/text_generation_loss.png)

 ![Training and validation accuracy of selected text generation model](images/text_generation_accuracy.png)

 ### Examples of generated sequences

--- TODO --
 Include some example input and output sequences